Dance workshops for primary schools celebrating Chinese New Year

 The workshop is based on Christopher Carr’s retelling of the story for children, The Great Race.
 During the sessions each class will be led by an expert choreographer as they work together to recreate the characters and story.

-Featuring music and movement inspired by traditional and contemporary Chinese culture, your children will develop their cultural understanding as they reinvent the most popular story behind Chinese New Year.
+Featuring music and movement inspired by traditional and contemporary Chinese culture, your children will develop their cultural understanding as they reinvent the myth behind the Chinese Zodiac.

 Chinese New Year 2019 takes place on Tuesday 5th February, and this year will be the year of the Pig!